-On arriving at the monastery the man and his family show respect and seek good luck by circling the temple building three times in a clockwise direction.
-The man meets with the abbot (head monk).
-After reading some Buddhist scriptures, conversing with the abbot, and answering set questions, he will be ordained into the sangha (the Buddhist monastic order).
+Upon arrival, the man and his family show their respect and seek good luck by circling the temple building three times in a clockwise direction.
+The man then meets with the abbot (head monk).
+After reading some Buddhist scriptures, conversing with the abbot, and answering set questions, he is ordained into the sangha (the Buddhist monastic order).

-His family members approach him on their knees, to show deference, and present him with everything he will need for his time at the monastery.
-This includes the saffron robes, an alms bowl, a razor, a needle, and a water strainer; these are among the eight prescribed items for any monk.
-Additionally, the man will be given a pair of shoes, usually basic sandals or flip flops, a bag, a sleeping mat, a pillow, and other essentials.
+His family members approach him on their knees to show deference, and present him with everything he will need for his time at the monastery.
+This includes saffron robes, an alms bowl, a razor, a needle, and a water strainer, which are among the eight prescribed items for any monk.
+Optionally, the man will be given a pair of shoes, usually basic sandals or flip flops, a bag, a sleeping mat, a pillow, and other essentials.

 Having taken his vows and been honoured by his relatives, the man will change into the orange robe.
-He is now a monk!
+He is now a officially a monk.

-The monks, including the newly ordained monk, will generally eat lunch soon after the rituals.
-This is so that the monks complete their meal before noon, after which they do not eat again until the following day.
-Proud family members often remain at the monastery to eat lunch after the monks.
+The monks, including the newly ordained brother, will generally eat lunch soon after the rituals.
+This is to ensure they complete their meal before noon, after which they do not eat again until the following day.
+Proud family members often remain at the monastery to wait and eat their lunch after the monks have finished.

-Interestingly, after a man has been admitted to the monastery, it’s common for family and friends to have a big party, with lots of eating, drinking, and music.
+After a man has been admitted to the monastery it is common for family and friends to have a big party, with lots of eating, drinking, and music.
 Karaoke, live bands, free-flowing Thai whisky, ladies promoting Thai beer, and hired dancers aren’t uncommon.
-Although held to celebrate the man joining the monastery, the man isn’t a part of his own party!
+Though the centre of celebrations, the man isn’t a part of his own party!

 The monk will remain at the monastery for any time between one week to three months.